ruapotato/Hamnix/README.md

 ```
 hamnix/
 ├── bin/
-│   ├── chroot_bin/
-│   │   ├── auto_term.py
-│   │   └── bash_cmds.txt
-│   ├── model_tester.py
-│   ├── old/
-│   │   ├── done/
-│   │   │   ├── bash_cmds.txt
-│   │   │   ├── cd_ls.jsonl
-│   │   │   └── terminal_log.jsonl
-│   │   └── train_data/
-│   │       ├── cd_ls.jsonl
-│   │       └── terminal_log.jsonl
-│   ├── run_hamnix.py
-│   ├── setup_and_run_chroot.sh
+│   ├── hamnix_v2.py
-│   └── train_data/
-│       └── terminal_log.jsonl
+│   └── [other script files]
-├── qwen_finetune_config.yml
 └── [other project files and directories]
 ```

-## Training

-To train the model using the InstructGPT approach:

-1. Prepare your training data in the format described above.
-2. Update the `qwen_finetune_config.yml` file with appropriate parameters.
-3. Run the fine-tuning script (not included in this repository).

 ## Current Status and Ongoing Work

 Hamnix is an ongoing project with active development.
 Current focus areas include:

-- Improving consistency in maintaining file system state
+- Improving consistency in command interpretation and response generation
+- Enhancing the realism of the simulated file system state
-- Enhancing performance on complex commands and long sequences
-- Reducing hallucination of non-existent files or directories
+- Expanding the range of recognized and properly handled commands
+- Implementing more advanced features like piping and redirection
-- Implementing a web interface for easier access
+- Developing a web interface for easier access
-- Developing specific learning modules for different Linux topics

 ## Contributing

 Contributions to Hamnix are welcome!
 Please feel free to submit pull requests, create issues, or suggest new features.
-We're particularly interested in contributions that address our current focus areas.
+We're particularly interested in contributions that address our current focus areas or bring new ideas to the project.

 ## License